jacobyan0/jacobyan0.github.io/README.md

 * A post has a unique id.

 * A post represents a blog post (so it is used to easily create a blog post).
 A page represents a website page.

+### Acknowledgment:
+The website is built on the "constrast" theme forked from https://github.com/niklasbuschmann/contrast